Cypherock/sdk/packages/app-manager/docs/index.md

 type UpdateFirmwareEventHandler = (event: UpdateFirmwareStatus) => void;

 interface IUpdateFirmwareParams {
-  // The update channel.
+  // The firmware variant.
 This determines which firmware is fetched if not provided directly.
-  channel: FirmwareChannel;
+Defaults to 'MULTICOIN'. variant?: FirmwareVariant;

   // The firmware binary
   firmware?: Uint8Array;